I love how dogs see the world...

 To a dog, a ball is not just a ball.
 That shiny, slobbery plaything is an opportunity, a challenge, a steadfast companion.
 In my dog photography I strive to glimpse life on their level—A bowl of food is love and comfort.
 A warm bath is the ultimate back rub.
 A knock at the door is a chance to prove courage and loyalty.
 Therein capturing the reality of modern dog ownership—a reminder to enjoy the small things.

 My life in photography has been a wild ride.
 In addition to the chaotic world of canines, I pursue projects and assignments dedicated to my intense love of the natural world and exploration.
 I'm a contributing photographer to National Geographic Creative and a photo graduate of Rochester Institute of Technology.
-When I’m not making photos or chasing after the pups, I enjoy spending time in the great outdoors and practicing my downward dogs.
+When I’m not making photos or chasing after the pups, I enjoy spending time in the great outdoors, volunteering with animal rescue and practicing my downward dogs.